MIAMI CHILD CUSTODY LAWYER PROTECTING FAMILIES

 What is a parenting plan?

 In 2008, Florida law changed significantly, and traditional notions of child custody and visitation were replaced with the concepts of parenting plans and time-sharing.
 A parenting plan is a plan that addresses all aspects of parents’ rights and responsibilities with respect to their children.
-Parenting plans apply to international child custody matters and domestic custody matters alike.
+Parenting plans apply to international and domestic matters alike.

 What is time-sharing?

 One of the most important parts of a parenting plan is the portion setting out the terms of the parties’ time-sharing arrangement.
-The plan should clearly state where the children are going to live, how much time the children spend with the noncustodial parent and holiday visitation.
+The plan should clearly state where the children are going to live, how how many overnights the children spend with each parent and holiday visitation.

 What if my ex refuses to comply with our parenting plan?